coqui-ai/TTS/README.md

   * matplotlib
   * unidecode

 Install TTS using ```setup.py```.
-It will install all of the requirements automatically and make TTS available to all python environment as an ordinary python module.
-This makes things easier to run your model outside of the project folder.
+It will install all of the requirements automatically and make TTS available to all the python environment as an ordinary python module.

 ```python setup.py develop```